 Full details of the way in which Fellows are elected can be found in the Election Process section below and in the Standing Orders.

-The 2018 Fellowship election is now open for nominations.
-The deadline for submissions is Friday 29 September 2017.
+The 2018 Fellowship election is now closed for nominations.